usaid-cs/yesterday-i-learned/random.md

 - [Confessional booths](http://libro.uca.edu/lea4/8lea6.htm) were built by the church not to give the person some privacy, but to prevent the priests from having sex with young women who came to confession.
 - [Pescetarians](http://en.wikipedia.org/wiki/Pescetarianism) eat... no meat, except for fish and seafood, which are obviously not meat (because fish don't have feelings).
 - It is also unwise (and not required) to answer "[when did you graduate?](http://www.omgfacts.com/lists/21015/If-You-re-Asked-Any-Of-These-8-Questions-In-A-Job-Interview-You-Don-t-Have-To-Answer)", because that gives away your age, and therefore, your ability/experience.
-- In the year of 1997, you had solved the rubik's cube (keychain), by random chance, while ~~concentrating on taking a shit~~in the bathroom.
-You had double-checked and triple-checked the cube, and, indeed, it had been solved.
-And no one would believe you, because you were ~~taking a shit~~in the bathroom, no one saw you.
 - You have to understand the difference between someone who speaks to you on their free time and someone who frees their time to speak to you.
 - 90% of credit card machines' passwords since 1990 is either 166816 or Z66816.
 - [Bogons](https://en.wikipedia.org/wiki/Bogon_filtering) are bogus IPs.
 These IPs have never been assigned to anything by the Internet Assigned Numbers Authority (IANA).